Daniel Sieradski: Occupy Judaism

 On October 7, 2011, citing the Hebrew prophet Isaiah's admonition to fast by "feeding the hungry, housing the homeless, breaking the bonds of oppression," Sieradski organized a Kol Nidre Yom Kippur prayer service at Occupy Wall Street, the mass demonstration for economic justice in Lower Manhattan that began in September 2011.
 Some reports placed attendance at upwards of 1,000.
-The Forward's editor Jane Eisner called it a positive "turning point" in American Judaism, while Commentary (magazine) called it "a deeply troubling trend that all who care about the Jewish future would do well to take seriously."
+The Forward's editor Jane Eisner called it a positive "turning point" in American Judaism, while Commentary called it "a deeply troubling trend that all who care about the Jewish future would do well to take seriously."

 Nothing to Hide

 In June 2013, reacting to Americans' complacency over the mass surveillance disclosures revealed by Edward Snowden, Sieradski set up a Twitter account, @_nothingtohide, that retweeted users who expressed a lack of concern or outright support for U.S. government surveillance.
 The account became the focus of a column by Ross Douthat in The New York Times.